 However, having an amazing digital marketing resume is just the beginning — you need to post it around the web and start getting some bites.
 This way, you can apply for jobs and build a successful career in marketing.

-Use these tips and take some time to browse our listings for digital marketing jobs.
+Use these tips and browse our listings for the digital marketing jobs.